How to Apply

 John Simon Guggenheim Memorial Foundation – The Online Application

-If you are interested in applying in the upcoming 2018 United States and Canada competition, applications will be available on this page in July 2017.
+If you are interested in applying in the upcoming 2019 United States and Canada competition, applications will be available on this page in mid-July 2018.

 Persons who have already received a Guggenheim Fellowship are not eligible to apply for another.